19 Things to Know Before Moving to Orlando, FL

 9. Orlando Food & Drink Scene

-Orlando's food scene goes far beyond fast food.
-There are scores of fresh seafood, with dishes like conch fritters, Apalachicola oysters, and stone crab claws.
+Orlando's food scene goes far beyond park food (though we love that too).
+There are scores of places to find fresh seafood, with dishes like conch fritters, Apalachicola oysters, and stone crab claws.
+Oh, the stone crab.

-Breweries are wildly popular around Orlando.
+Breweries and gastropubs are wildly popular around Orlando, too.
 Castle Church Brewing Company even operates as a church on Sundays.
 For Italian food with a chic warehouse vibe, Prato serves up wood-fired oven pizza in alfresco dining.

-The sushi experience at Kadence is so popular, diners must pre-pay to get a reservation.
+The sushi experience at Kadence is so popular, diners need to pre-pay to get a reservation.
 Domu makes handmade noodles in savory broths.
-For wine lovers, there is an excellent wine scene in Orlando with events like the annual Orlando Wine Festival.
+For wine lovers, Orlando hosts an annual wine festival and keeps the scene going strong throughout the year.

 Adventurous girl kayaking on a river covered with trees.
 Chassahowitzka River, located West of Orlando, Florida